raystack/dagger/docs/docs/guides/create_dagger.md

 $ ./gradlew dagger-core:runFlink
 ```

-- Tu run the Flink jobs in the local machine with java jar and local properties run the following commands.
+- To run the Flink jobs in the local machine with java jar and local properties run the following commands.

 ```sh
 # Creating a fat jar